SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 materialize, leading the PCB to hike rates further to draw in some of the excess purchasing power into PKGB.

+This can snow-ball, as the interest payments on the PKGB inject more PDK into the top-end of the economy it can push up asset prices, but also "trickle-down" to even more consumer spending, but then also more demand for USD, which the PCB cannot create legally, so the reserves get drained, leading to an even higher PKGB rate, and so more deficit injection, and so on.

 How does this all get stabilized?
-Maybe the USD on offer interest rate drops, or the USA fiscal policy becomes expansionary, more Americans buying imports generally and supply the foreign sector (hence Peekayland) with USD.
+Maybe the USD interest rate drops exogenously, or the USA fiscal policy becomes expansionary, more Americans buying imports generally and supply the foreign sector (hence Peekayland) with USD.
 This is chancy, it's not going to happen by magic wands and wishes.
 If such exogenous exchange rate